rconforti97/ITCS-6150-8150-AStar/README.md

 I used the A Star algorithm

 # How to run:
 Open up your favorite IDE and hit run!
-Ensure you have the imports up top but they are very basic imports
+Ensure you have the boards file in the same directory as the py file.